 What have the former College Connections coordinators been up to since they "graduated" from the program?

-Joe Murray (2016-2018) is a part of the LSA Major Giving team meeting alumni and donors in the Chicago region.
+Joe Murray (2016-2018) is a part of the LSA Major Giving team meeting alumni and donors in Arizona, Southern California, and Utah.

 Avery Gleason (2015-2016) works for the Office of University Development in Ann Arbor as a business intelligence analyst.